retro16/acsi2stm/doc/flashing.md

 **Note:** `HDDFLASH.TOS` works entirely in RAM, so you can start the program from the unit to update.

-**Note:** If you load GemDrive using `GEMDRIVE.TOS`, upgrade this file right before running `HDDFLASH.TOS`.
+**Note:** If you load GemDrive using `GEMDRIVE.TOS`, upgrade this file as well.
 An old version of `GEMDRIVE.TOS` may not be compatible with the newer firmware.

 **Warning:** If flashing fails or if the unit is bricked, you will have to upload the new firmware using a serial dongle.
 See below.